microsoft/pxt/docs/language.md

 Compared to a typical dynamic JavaScript engine, PXT compiles code statically, giving rise to significant time and space performance improvements:
-* user programs are compiled directly to machine code, and are never in any byte-code form that needs to be interpreted; this results in execution 10-20x faster than a typical JS interpreter
+* user programs are compiled directly to machine code, and are never in any byte-code form that needs to be interpreted; this results in much faster execution than a typical JS interpreter
 * there is no RAM overhead for user-code - all code sits in flash; in a dynamic VM there are usually some data-structures representing code
 * due to lack of boxing for small integers and static class layout the memory consumption for objects